steinbergmedia/vst3sdk/README.md

 ## The VST SDK package contains

-- The VST 3 API
+- VST 3 API
 - VST 3 Implementation Helper Classes
 - AAX, AU, AUv3 and VST 2 wrappers
 - VST 3 plug-ins Examples

 The full VST 3 SDK is available [here!](https://www.steinberg.net/en/company/developers.html).
 It contains :

-- a VST 3 plug-in Test Host Application/Validator,
+- VST 3 plug-in Test Host Application/Validator,
 - the **Steinberg VST 3 Plug-In SDK Licensing Agreement** that you have to sign if you want to develop or host VST 3 Plug-Ins.

 <div id='200'/>